 Read more: How to Add an Unfinished College Degree to Your Resume

-80% of companies are at risk of financial loss due to improper information security measures.
+80% of senior IT leaders believe their organizations are at risk of financial loss due to improper information security measures.
 Needless to say, your prospective employer wants none of that.

 So—